 UX is essential in e-commerce because conversion rates often are aligned with a positive or negative experience.
 As technology continues to improve and as customer preferences evolve, businesses must adapt UX to stay competitive.

-To optimize UX and enhance customer perceptions of your brand, following are five UX Do’s and Don’ts to focus on.
+To optimize UX and enhance customer perceptions of your brand, the following are five UX Do’s and Don’ts to focus on.

 Today, most customers can spot stock imagery and templated websites from a mile away.
 These features not only make a business look lazy but also restrict brand expression.
 Be sure to choose custom visual designs whenever possible.